rmarsh1ua/grad_migration/README.md

 composer require drupal/migrate_devel:*
 ```

 9. Update the migration configuration settings by using the following console commands.
 This will allow for the migration framework to correctly process file downloads handled through a migration script.
 Update these settings to reflect the site being migrated.
 Answer 'yes' to adding these to the grad_migration.settings.config.
+In this UROC/Diversity version of this project, add an additional paramater to define the uroc filebathpath, seen below:
 ```
 drush cset grad_migration.settings migrate_d7_protocol "https"
 drush cset grad_migration.settings migrate_d7_filebasepath "myhost.grad.arizona.edu/mygraddrupalsite"
 drush cset grad_migration.settings migrate_d7_public_path "sites/default/files"

+drush cset grad_migration.settings migrate_d7_uroc_filebasepath "grad.arizona.edu/uroc"
 ```
 Note: The migrate_d7_filebasepath variable only requires the base URL if the source site has it's own subdomain.